 Believe it or not, some of our ancestors used cannabis just for personal enjoyment.
 Ancient texts from India reveals its recreational use, and even Napoleon Bonaparte’s French Army got in on the fun when they invaded Egypt in 1798.

 Ancient Egyptians were no stranger to cannabis and often used it during religious ceremonies.
 Moreover, Taoists used cannabis plants as incense to create what they called ‘hallucinogenic smoke’.

 The known benefits of hemp aren’t exactly new to us, as human beings have been experimenting with this wonderful plant for millennia.
 It’s even recorded that the oldest known textile artifact is a piece of hemp fabric dated 8,000 BC!

-Where marijuana is used for the psychotropic and medicinal bud it produces, hemp is cultivated for its fiber, leaves and edible seeds as well – leading to a whole host of additional uses for hemp.
+Marijuana is used for the psychotropic and medicinal bud it produces.
+On the other hand, hemp is cultivated for its edibles seeds, leaves and fiber.
 Below is a summary of these uses and purposes.

 For hemp paper

 Hemp is used to create hemp that able to be recycled many more times than tree-based paper, and requires much fewer toxic chemicals.